Stretch IDLA: Introduction

 \section{Introduction}

 The model of Internal Diffusion Limited Aggregation (IDLA) was introduced by Meakin and Deutch \cite{meakin1986formation} as a model for some chemical reactions, particle coalescence and aggregation.
-IDLA was first studied rigorously in \cite{diaconis1991growth} and \cite{1992}.
+IDLA was first studied rigorously by Diaconis and Fulton \cite{diaconis1991growth} and by Lawler, Bramson and Griffeath \cite{1992}.
 IDLA is a growth model, starting with a point aggregate $0\in\BZ^2$, $A(0)=\{0\}$.
-At each step a particle exits the origin, preforms a simple random walk (SRW) and stops at the first position outside the aggregate, this position is then added to the aggregate i.e. $A(n+1)=A(n)\cup v_n$, where $v_n$ is the first exit position of a SRW starting at $0$ from $\Z^2\setminus A(n)$.
+At each step a particle exits the origin, performs a simple random walk (SRW) and stops at the first position outside the aggregate, this position is then added to the aggregate i.e. $A(n+1)=A(n)\cup v_n$, where $v_n$ is the first exit position of a SRW starting at $0$ from $ A(n)$.
 In \cite{1992}, Lawler, Bramson and Griffeath prove the asymptotic shape of the IDLA aggregate converges to the Euclidean ball.
-Assela and Gaudilliere \cite{asselah2010note} and independently Jerison, Levine and Sheffield \cite{jerison2012logarithmic} recently proved the long standing conjecture, that the fluctuations from the Euclidean ball are at most logarithmic.
+Asselah and Gaudilli\`ere \cite{asselah2010note} and independently Jerison, Levine and Sheffield \cite{jerison2012logarithmic} recently proved the long standing conjecture, that the fluctuations from the Euclidean ball are at most logarithmic.

-In this paper we consider an IDLA process in continuous time, introduced to us by Itai Benjamini, which we call Stretch IDLA ($\milf$).
+In this paper we consider an IDLA process in continuous time, introduced to us by Itai Benjamini, which we call Stretched IDLA ($\milf$).
 This process starts with an infinite line.
-Every vertex on the line has a Poisson clock, every ring initiates a monotone SRW that can add an edge to the tree rooted at the vertex whose clock rang.
+Every vertex on the line has a Poisson clock, every ring initiates an oriented SRW that can add an edge to the tree rooted at the vertex whose clock rang.
 We show that even though eventually all vertices are covered, all trees are finite almost surely.
 See Figurs \ref{fig:finitetree} and \ref{fig:finitetree2} for two simulations of the process.
 The tree rooted at $0$ is colored red.
 In initiating the IDLA in an infinite line, we lose the simplicity of a discrete process, but we gain ergodicity which we use heavily in our analysis.
+Our main tool is coupling the $\milf$ to some first passage percolation model, with exponentially increasing weights, and proving all trees are finite in the percolation setting.

+A natural question that arises is universality of the finite tree property.
+In the last section we prove that all trees are finite in another first passage percolation model with exponentially decreasing weights.
+Another interesting problem is to characterize the decay of tree height.
+See Remark \ref{rem:zerner} for further discussion.